Skip to contentSkip to navigation

 Before

 Plan for the worst—hope for the best.
-When you get that call at midnight on a Sunday informing you that your organization is experiencing a cyber security incident, you will thank yourself for having a playbook in place that outlines roles, responsibilities and response.
+When you get that call at midnight on a Sunday informing you that your organization is experiencing a cybersecurity incident, you will thank yourself for having a playbook in place that outlines roles, responsibilities and response.
 Getting your legal counsel to review and approve your plan eliminates some of the back-and-forth and supports smarter, more nimble communication that builds confidence among internal and external stakeholders.
 Every situation is different, but scenario planning and drilling can take you 90 percent of the way.

 During

 You have your plan in place, but what are some of the hallmarks of a successful response?
 It’s all about demonstrating empathy and instilling trust.
-Legal teams and insurance underwriters can be the bane of any communicator during a cyber security incident (although we appreciate that they keep us out of trouble!).
+Legal teams and insurance underwriters can be the bane of any communicator during a cybersecurity incident (although we appreciate that they keep us out of trouble!).
 We often can’t say much because it is an active negotiation or investigation, but that doesn’t mean that we should go radio silent as patients and employees speculate why certain systems are down.
 What can you do?
 At the very least:

 • Communicate the impact on operations to front-line managers and implement your workaround plan to keep care accessible